taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 This example is to statisfy the curiousity cat inside all of us!
 Never do this in real life because you're definitely going to hurt yourself!

 There are two jobs in this pipeline.
-The first job has two steps that will produce `the-output` volume in parallel.
-If you run the `writing-to-the-same-output-in-parallel` job multiple times you'll see the file in the output folder changes depending on which of the parallel tasks finish first.
+The first job has two steps that will produce an artifact named `the-output` in parallel.
+If you run the `writing-to-the-same-output-in-parallel` job multiple times you'll see the file in `the-output` folder changes depending on which of the parallel tasks finished first.

 The second job is a serial version of the first job.
 In this job the second task always wins because it's the last task that outputs `'the-output`, so only `file2` will be in `the-output` directory in the last step in the job plan.